 Areas of your home that might need additional insulation

-An energy audit is often available for free from your local utility company, but, if it isn’t, you can usually get one for a reasonable price from a specialist in your area.
+An energy audit is often available for free from your local utility company, but if it isn’t, you can usually get one for a reasonable price from a specialist in your area.
 (For what it’s worth, if you go with Sealed, it’ll be included in your overall package—no need to do anything extra.)

-Create a thermal boundary by insulating your attic.
+Create a thermal boundary by insulating your attic

 This is a big one.
 As you’ve seen, your attic could be one of the biggest reasons your house feels freezing, so creating a thermal boundary with insulation can go a long way to making your space comfier.

-The materials used in your basement and foundation are excellent bridges (thermal bridges, if we’re getting technical) for cold to seep into your home.
+The materials used in your basement and foundation are excellent bridges—thermal bridges, if we’re getting technical—for cold to seep into your home.

-Many people think they need to replace their windows, but, often, just making sure they’re well insulated and air-sealed is all that’s needed.
+Many people think they need to replace their windows, but, often, just making sure they’re well insulated and air sealed is all that’s needed.
 (Really!)

-3. Choose the best heating system for an old house.
+3. Choose the best heating system for an old house

 Okay.
 Let’s say you’ve sealed and insulated your home (or at least plugged some of the holes)—and the temperature still isn’t what it needs to be.
 Or maybe it’s cold in one room and warm in another.

-When you’re considering heating options to heat a large old house, it’s vital that you work with someone who knows what they’re doing.
+When you’re considering heating options to heat a large old house, it’s vital that you work with a trusted HVAC contractor or home performance pro.
 (You don’t want to make a significant investment and find out later that you didn’t solve the problem.)